LCPQ/yrm2024/content/_index.md

 # NEWS

-## Registration Now Open for the Conference!
+## Registration Is Now Open for the Conference!

 We're pleased to announce that [registration and abstract submission for the **YRM 2024**](https://forms.gle/sa95htmbsSZZYxjEA) is now open.